 *SOLD, Request to be notified when similar board available | Board Location: Hawaii *Worldwide Shipping Available*

-T&C Larry Bertlemann model twin fin.
-The board has been fully restored by a surfboard restoration expert with over 30 years of experience.
-Signed by Larry Bertlemann as seen in the image above.
+T&C Larry Bertlemann model twin fin, signed by Larry Bertlemann as seen in the image above.
+This board was fully restored by a surfboard restoration expert with over 30 years of glassing experience.

 If you have any questions or need a shipping quote please leave a comment below and/or visit our Contact Page